 - Recovered remains believed to be those of Americans are transferred to DPAA’s laboratory in Hawaii for further analysis and identification by forensic anthropologists.

-- The 155th JFA began July 16 and continued through Aug.
-23, 2019.
-Recovery teams excavated sites in Houaphan Province.
+- The 157th JFA began January 13 and continued through February 18, 2020.
+Recovery teams excavated sites in Khammouan Province.

 Resolving “Last Known Alive” Cases